FatScythe/E-Commerce/READme.md

 #### Future Feature
 1. Paginate the product page
-2. Send email for payment completion
+2. Send email when payment is successful